DivanDesign/EvolutionCMS.libraries.ddTools/README.md

 	* **Required**

 * `$params->prefix`
-	* Description: Cache file prefix.
+	* Description: Cache prefix.
 Useful if you want to cache some custom data that is not related to any documents.
 	* Valid values: `string`
 	* Default value: `'doc'`

 #### `\DDTools\Tools\Cache::save($params)`

-Saves custom data to a cache file.
+Saves custom data to cache storage.

 * `$params->data`
 	* Description: Data to save.